Rajeshwari Dutta

 Rajeshwari Vasudev was married to noted poet Sudhindranath Datta after she received her musical training at Santiniketan.
 She was affiliated with music institutions in UK and the US in 1960s.
 The rich classical base of her voice flowed seamlessly in Tagore songs and was particularly effective in portraying the moods.

 Among her early recordings, the best ones are Ogo shono ke bajay and Aji tomay abar chai shunabare.
-Her recordings were made starting 1938 by Hindusthan Musical Products company of Calcutta, which emerged along with two others in 1932 out of the spirit of nationalism to compete with the Gramophone Company of India (HMV).
+Her recordings were made starting 1938 by Hindusthan Musical Products company of Calcutta, which emerged along with two others in 1932 out of the spirit of nationalism to compete with His Master's Voice.
 All through her life, recordings were made exclusively by this company.